Salvador Bahia, Brazil Travel Guide

 Appropriate charitable giving calls for thoughtful consideration.
 If you wish to donate, do so through established, reputable local NGOs or community projects.

-Sustainable and reusable products for your travels.
+Sustainable and reusable items for your travels.

-Ethical tour operator with strong community focus.
+Ethical tour operator having robust community focus.

 Supports conservation initiatives through shopping.